PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 “The main difference between PTO accrual and lump sum PTO is how your employer calculates the amount of paid time off you receive.
 With PTO accrual, your PTO is based on the number of hours you work, while with lump sum PTO, everyone gets the same fixed amount of PTO, regardless of how many hours they work.”

-Payment TimingEmployees earn PTO over time.Employees receive all of their PTO at once.
+Payment timingEmployees earn PTO over time.Employees receive all of their PTO at once.

-Cash ValueA cash value equal to the employee’s hourly rate or salary multiplied by the number of hours accrued.
-A cash value equal to the employee’s hourly rate or salary multiplied by the number of hours of unused PTO.
+Cash valueA cash value equal to the employee’s hourly rate or salary multiplied by the number of hours accrued.A cash value equal to the employee’s hourly rate or salary multiplied by the number of hours of unused PTO.

-Employer LiabilityEmployers must track employees’ accrued PTO and ensure that they are providing employees with the time off they are entitled to, which can create logistical challenges.Employers must have the financial resources to cover employees’ PTO usage in a lump sum when an employee requests it, which can create financial challenges.
+Employer liabilityEmployers must track employees’ accrued PTO and ensure that they are providing employees with the time off they are entitled to, which can create logistical challenges.Employers must have the financial resources to cover employees’ PTO usage in a lump sum when an employee requests it, which can create financial challenges.

-Benefits of accrual time off
+Benefits of PTO accrual

 Benefit #1: PTO accrual encourages employee retention